-It is the policy of Schall School to exclude children from school with head lice or the presence of nits in their hair.
-If your child is sent home with head lice, they will need to be cleared by the school health coordinator/office before they will be permitted to go to their classroom.
+It is the policy of Schall School to exclude children from school with live head lice or the presence of untreated nits in their hair.
+If your child is sent home with head lice, they will need to be treated and then cleared by the school health coordinator/office before they will be permitted to go to their classroom.